ajaxloadmore/ajax-load-more-for-acf/README.txt

 == Changelog ==

+= 1.3.2 - May 5, 2023 =
+* UPDATE: Updated support for changes in Cache Add-on 2.0 and Ajax Load More 6.0.

 = 1.3.1 - December 30, 2022 =
 * FIX: Fixed issue with undefined `$page` variable when using Repeater field.